Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 	[user@dom0 ~] $ sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing qubes-windows-tools

-That command will download a new QWT `.iso` from the testing repository.
+That command will download a new QWT `iso` file from the testing repository.
 It goes without saying that you should **backup your VMs** before installing anything from testing repos.